ejayynt/Deep-Research-using-Agentic-AI/README.md

 1. Provide a robust user interface so for better interaction.
 2. Provide long-term memory for better connection with the user.
 3. Integrate Retrieval-Augmented Generation (RAG) to improve responses further.
+4. Provide the ability to obtain and show relevant diagrams or images along with search results.